johnevansuk/ietf/draft-opsawg-evans-discardmodel/md/draft-opsawg-evans-discardclass-02.md

 Example Signal-Cause-Mitigation Mapping {#mapping}
 =======================================
-The table below gives an example discard signal-to-cause-to-mitigation action mapping.
+{{ex-table}} gives an example discard signal-to-cause-to-mitigation action mapping.
 Mappings for a specific network will be dependent on the definition of unintended packet loss for that network.

 ~~~~~~~~~~
 +-------------------------------------------+---------------------+------------+----------+-------------+-----------------------+